sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

    - Email address & notification prefs (END, FAIL, ALL)
    - Copy the file to each directory
    	- Within each directory, edit the job title to r1/r2/r3..
    - run `diff run_1/run_amber.sh run_*/run_amber.sh` to confirm that all that is diff between subdir run files is the job-title

-### Some explanations
-#### Explanation of run_amber code
-The run_amber file checks if Min, Heat, and Eq steps have all completed.
-If a step is not yet executed, the script prompts the running of that file using the correct inpcrd/prmtop/ref files.
-Then it starts Prod_1. once Prod_1 is done, it calls a regex expression to figure out what the final outputted Prod step is.
-It continues the simulation from there while outputting .out, .nc., and .rst files for that Prod run.

-#### Note on bilayer depression/buckling
-"A recent study has found that large membrane patches buckle using the Monte Carlo barostat, whilst smaller patches show a systematic depression of the area per lipid.
-The buckling behaviour is corrected using a force-switch for non-bonded interactions....The area per lipid depression is also found with Lipid21.
-However, POPC remains near the experimental area per lipid.
-The Berendsen barostat is thus preferable over the Monte Carlo barostat when simulation time allows."
-"If using Monte Carlo, a 10 Å or less LJ cutoff can induce buckling in large patches (200x200 A).
-While smaller patches do not undergo extreme distortion, they do deviate from experimentally derived parameters due to the effective compression.
-Using a switching function for non-bonded interactions instead of a hard LJ cutoff avoids this undesirable result."

 - Check params for Minimize, Heat, Equilibrate, Production sample files
   - cut to 10.0
   - isotropic, semi-isotropic, anistropic pressure coupling